 Now you have your RER (resting energy requirements), you need to calculate your cat’s DER (daily energy requirements).
 To do this, you take your cat’s resting energy requirements and then apply the following formula.

 Now to calculate the DER (daily energy requirements):

 A pregnant and lactating female should be allowed to eat as much food as she likes to stay healthy.
-Pregnancy and lactation use a huge amount of the female’s resources and she should be fed to accommodate these extra needs.
+Pregnancy and lactation use a considerable amount of the female’s resources, and she should be fed to accommodate these extra needs.

 Feed your cat a good quality, high-calorie diet to help with weight gain and check his weight once a week.